BaFin-Compliant BCBS 239 Excellence for the German Banking Market

 💼 Business Model Innovation Through BCBS 239 Capabilities:

-• Fintech partnerships leverage sound risk management foundations for innovative banking services and digital transformation initiatives.
+Fintech partnerships utilize sound risk management foundations for effective banking services and digital transformation initiatives.

 What specific technology requirements does BaFin impose on German BCBS 239 implementations, and how do these differ from other European supervisory authorities?